myanmarcyberyouths/mCal/apps/myanmar_calendar/src/event_calendars/GUIDE_FOR_ADDING_EVENT_CALENDAR.md

 # Adding Event Calendar

-Adding an event calendar to this application is simple.
+Adding an event calendar to this application is a straightforward process.
 This guide will walk you through each step.

 ## 1. State Configuration

-- Open `apps/myanmar_calendar/src/store/calendarState.ts` file.
+- Open the `apps/myanmar_calendar/src/store/calendarState.ts` file.
-- Add configuration object to `eventCalendars` object in `initialState` (**Key name must be in camel case**).
+- Add a configuration object to the `eventCalendars` object within the `initialState` (**The key name must be in camel case**).

   Example: